What is modified adjusted gross income (MAGI)?

 1. Determine your gross income

-2. Figure out your AGI
+2. Determine your AGI

 This refers to your gross income minus various adjustments, including: